Expert Domestic Violence Lawyers QLD

 Protect Your Family... as Well as Yourself in Cases of Domestic Violence

-If you have been served with an application for a Domestic Violence Order (‘DVO’) or if you seek to file an application against your partner or de-facto, March On Legal’s Queensland-based lawyers can assist you by providing compassionate and experienced legal advice that strives for the fairest possible outcome for all parties.
+If you have been served with an application for a domestic violence order (‘DVO’) or if you seek to file an application against your partner or de-facto, March On Legal’s Queensland-based violence lawyers can assist you by providing compassionate and experienced domestic violence lawyers QLD who strive for the fairest possible outcome for all parties involved.

-An individual can make an application to the Court themself, or the police can make an application on a person’s behalf.
+An individual can make an application to the Magistrates Court themselves, or the police officer can make an application on a person’s behalf.
 The way in which the matter progresses is slightly different in each case.

-If you are a victim of domestic violence, March On Legal can assist to protect yourself and your family by making an application for a domestic violence order and can provide expert legal counsel to help you navigate the system in your State or Territory.
+If you are a victim of domestic violence, March On Legal can assist to protect yourself and your family by making an application for a domestic violence order and can provide expert legal counsel to help you navigate the legal system in your State or Territory.
+Our domestic violence lawyers QLD team also provides support in family violence matters under the Family Violence Protection Act and assists in situations involving intimate personal relationships, civil orders, and informal care relationships.

 Let March On Legal assist you - get in touch with us now to request a confidential, obligation-free initial consultation: